 If a person with a disability who is receiving or who anticipates receiving government benefits (Social Security Income, Medicaid, Food Stamps, etc.) inherits a significant amount of wealth outright, it can negatively impact their eligibility for government benefits.
 They will first have to exhaust such an amount or legacy in order to receive any government benefits.

 Example- John, a person with down syndrome works at a grocery store and makes about $500/month.
 John receives SSI and Medicaid benefits.
 John’s grandmother Martha died and left him a savings account with $200,000.
 John is automatically disqualified for SSI and Medicaid.
-In order to qualify for SSI and Medicaid, John will first have to spend-down the entire $200,000.
+In order to qualify for SSI and Medicaid, John will first have to spend-down $198,000 and keep only $2,000.

 How can a Special Needs Trust (SNT) help?